SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

     OR
     (
-      ("climate change" OR "climate warming" OR "warming climate" OR "global warming" OR "climatic change$" OR "climate emergency" OR "climate smart"
-      OR "sea level rise" OR "rising sea level$"
+      ("climate change" OR "climate warming" OR "warming climate" OR "global warming" OR "climatic change$" OR "climate emergency" OR "climate smart" OR "climate crisis" OR "sea level rise" OR "rising sea level$"
       )
       NEAR/5 ("sustainab*" OR "adapt*" OR "cope" OR "coping")